 - Remove the anxiety trigger or remove the person from the setting

 Anxiety triggers vary from one person to another.
 This includes but not limited to change in routine, environment, bright lights, noise and fear of certain activities or objects.
 Find a way to reduce the discomfort or remove the autistic person from the setting as soon as possible.

 Most autistic people find social situations awkward and avoid them.

 Joining autism support groups or social classes helps them reduce the anxiety that comes with social settings.
 In these groups, they are taught things like how to date, have friends, public speaking and they eventually shed their fears aside and get socializing.

 - Use of relaxation and calming techniques

 Not all anxiety producing situations can be avoided.
-Teach autistic people strategies for managing anxiety like squeezing stress balls, taking deep breathes, physical activities and meditation.
+Teach autistic people strategies for managing anxiety like squeezing stress balls, taking deep breathes, playing with toys that help them relax and get distracted physical activities and meditation.
 Find out what would work best for them.
 There are also garments such as the weighted lap pads that help anxious people to be more calm.